thomknoe/prepmaps.client/README.md

 ## Installation

-- Open command line or terminal and clone both this repo and <a href="https://github.com/thomknoe/prepmaps.server" target="_blank">the backend repo</a> into your desired directory.
+- Open command line or terminal and clone both this repo and <a href="https://github.com/thomknoe/prepmaps.server" target="_blank">the server-side repo</a> into your desired directory.

 ```lang-zsh
 $ git clone https://github.com/thomknoe/prepmaps.client